Taro Kono: Personal life

-He has become involved in a number of bodies managing professional sports.
-He is Chairman of Shonan Bellmare, a professional football club, and of the Japan Race Horse Association, which organizes Japan's largest yearling sales.
+Kono is a fan of Shonan Bellmare, a professional football club based in his home town of Hiratsuka, west of Kanagawa.
+He was chairman of the team between 2000 and 2005, and has been credited with returning the team to the top division.
+Additionally, Kono has been involved in a number of bodies managing professional sports.
+He is Chairman of the Japan Race Horse Association, which organizes Japan's largest yearling sales.
 He is also President of the Kanagawa Triathlon Union, the Kanagawa Track and Field Association, and the Hiratsuka Baseball Association.
-He teaches a graduate class at Hosei University.
+He also taught a graduate class at Hosei University.

 Kono's favorite food is durian.
 He was named the Honorary Chairman of the Japan Durian Promotion Association when it was established in January 2020.
+He is known for wearing suspenders and carrying a purple briefcase; TIME magazine described Kono as a "lovable eccentric" in 2023.
+He is also known for his prolific use of Twitter, where he has 2.5 million followers on his Japanese account as of 2024.

+On 27 November 2023, Kono was reprimanded for attempting to use a smartphone to answer questions during committee deliberations.
+He was attempting to respond to a question posed by House of Councilors member Kiyomi Tsujimoto of the CDP concerning the identity of the Foreign Minister in March 2019 (Kono himself was Foreign Minister at the time), when he was told to put his phone away by Shinsuke Suematsu, the chair of the committee.
+The incident attracted significant attention.